 A shoreline reconstruction was compiled by Historic Conservation and Interpretation, Inc. (HCI) in 1983 for the Westway project.
 It included a cartographic reconstruction of the drowned shoreline, based on topographic and environmental data, which identified areas having the potential to possess Native American remains.
-A number of potentially sensitive areas between Chambers Street and West Houston Street, now beneath 30 to 50 feet of landfill, were identified by HCI.
-Other sites were identified beneath the Hudson River, outboard of the bulkhead wall.
+Only one potentially sensitive area was identified by HCI, outboard of the bulkhead wall, between West Houston and Little West 12th Streets.

 Historically, development and landfilling were slower along the Hudson River's shoreline than on the East River since the Hudson was deep and difficult to fill, and the East River accommodated the needs of early shippers.
 However, as new technologies were introduced, the Hudson River's use increased.
-Filling episodes pushed the shoreline west, from its original course along Greenwich Street, to its present location.
-The process of landfilling was slow, and often garbage, sunken ships, and shoreline features associated with shipping and seaport activity became part of the fill.
+However, as new Filling episodes pushed the shoreline west, from its original course along Greenwich Street, to its present location.
+The process of landfilling was slow, and often garbage, sunken ships, The and shoreline features associated with shipping and seaport activity became part of the fill.
 Archaeological deposits from these activities have been encountered in lower Manhattan and may exist in the project site.
+However, the early twentieth century Chelsea/Gansevoort Pier Plan entailed removing all landfill west of West Street between West 11th and Gansevoort Streets.
+Any archaeological remains predating this episode and deposited in the route of Marginal Street, between these two cross streets, have been physically removed.

-The following archaeological study addresses the potential prehistoric and historical archaeological sensitivity of the project site between Chambers Street and West Houston Street.
+The following archaeological study addresses the potential prehistoric and historical archaeological sensitivity of the project site between West Houston and Little West 12th Streets.
 The analysis has provided a synopsis of potentially sensitive areas, together with a record of the subsequent disturbance to these areas.
 A final list of potential cultural resources was compiled to present those features considered to be archaeologically sensitive and previously undisturbed.